s8pernova/interactive-flashcards/README.md

 - [x] The title of the card set and some information about it, such as a short description and the total number of cards are displayed
 - [x] A single card at a time is displayed, only showing one of the components of the information pair
-- [x] Create a list of card pairs (an array of dictionaries where each dictionary contains the question and answer is perfectly fine)
+- [x] Create a list of card pairs (an array of dictionaries where each dictionary contains the question and answer is perfectly fine)3
 - [x] Clicking on the card shows the corresponding component of the information pair
 - [x] Clicking the next button displays a random new card
 - [x] The user can enter their guess in a box before seeing the flipside of the card